What is this all about?

 - The practice of datamining (observing games without playing in order to build up a database of hand histories for future reference) is prohibited.

-- Any software that offers direct game play advice on the appropriate action to take.
+- Any software that offers direct, real-time game play advice on the appropriate action to take.

 Can you give some examples of tools and services which are prohibited?